 3. Don’t rush to copy other church ministries

 It can be really helpful to see what other churches are doing, but not just so you can create a carbon copy of a popular ministry.
 Instead of copying other church ministries, take them apart and see how they work.
 You may want to actually talk to the church and ask probing questions like…

 - What was the need you were trying to meet?

 - What were some of the immediate challenges that you faced?

-- How did the idea need to evolve in order to be successful?
+- How did the idea need to alter in order to be successful?

-It’s hard to be successful by trying to recreate someone else’s ministry, but when you learn to take the ministry idea apart and ask yourself why it works, you’re empowering yourself to be a creative problem solver.
+It’s hard to be successful by trying to recreate someone else’s ministry, but when you learn to take the ministry idea apart and answer how it works, you’re empowering yourself to be a creative problem solver.
 It will also enable you to look at ministries and see how the seeds of the idea might work in your own church.

 4. Look at organizations outside the church

 Don’t limit yourself to looking at ministries of churches.
 Start by looking at businesses, charities, and other organizations that are coming up with unique ways to take care of their people and reach out to people on the fringes.